HolyBimBam/CloudReverb/README.md

-## You can Download Prebuilt a Versions here:
+## Download

 [Releases Page](https://github.com/HolyBimBam/CloudSeed_AU_VST3/releases)

-## To Do
+## Documentation

-* Make it work with Logic

-* Show Correct Scale for nonlinear Parameter

-* Fix Loading Error when Preset it already selected

-* Add Icons to Dials or a graphical Representation of what the individual Paramtere does

-* Buy JUCE Licence and Remove Popup
+For the Documentation head over to the original Documentation Page to get an overview of the user interface and an explanation of the reverberation kernel.